ethereum/act/docs/act.md

 abuse of notation and denote by `uintN` integers together with the constraint that the value fits into a `uintN`.

-Using conventional abi types for typing also allows us to specify function signatures in a concise way.
+Using conventional ABI types for typing also allows us to specify function signatures in a concise way.

 As an example consider the specification of overflow safe addition: